 - John Laurinaitis constantly attempted to claim his actions were in the spirit of "People Power" and therefore giving the audience what they want.
-Yeah, giving heels unfair advantages and firing fan favorite employees for simply mocking your voice are truly selfless acts.
+Yeah, giving heels unfair advantages and firing fan favorite employees, including one for simply mocking your voice, are truly selfless acts.

 - Bill Cosby plays this for laughs in his famous "To My Brother Russell, Whom I Slept With" routine.
 Bill and Russell constantly misbehave in the middle of the night, which their father always catches them doing.
 At first, they deny that all of the crying and screaming is them, but this veers more and more into Implausible Deniability when the two of them break the bed and soak each other in water.
 They blame "some man" who climbed into their window just to break their bed and throw water on them.
 Their father gets more and more fed up with this as the routine goes on, finally culminating in him forcing the two boys to stand up all night.